portier/portier-broker/tests/e2e/README.md

 This directory contains end-to-end tests for the Portier broker, written using Node.js and Selenium WebDriver.

-You must have a debug build ready of the broker.
-The tests expect to find it at the cargo default path `target/debug/portier-broker`.
+The tests look for the broker binary at `target/debug/portier-broker`, but this can be overridden by setting `PORTIER_BIN`.

 Tests will try to listen on the following ports (on localhost) for the duration of the test run: 44125, 44133, 44180.